-But how do you determine the strength of your data foundation?
-Consider these five questions.
+How do you determine the strength of your current data foundation?

-Answer any of these with a no, and that’s a sign your data foundation has some trust issues.
+Answer any of these with a no, and that is a sign your data foundation has some trust issues.
 Ensuring you have a solid data foundation is essential because at the core of any good business decision and response is data you can trust.